RV/Camper 101 for first-timers – before you buy get the checklist

 - Know the height/width of your RV/Camper.
 Because you will need to know this as soon as you drive underneath your first bridge.

 2. The bigger your RV is, the less you will have a chance to get a site on a Campground or State Park.
 Try to plan in advance and make reservations.

 4. Don’t leave your black water valve open until it is time to dump.
-Afterwards dump the gray water to wash out pipe.
+Afterward, dump the gray water to wash out the pipe.